Siddardar/hack4good-frontend/README.md

 **MWH SmartMart**

 ## Overview
 The MWH SmartMart is a web-based platform designed to streamline administrative tasks while empowering the boys aged 10–19 at Muhammadiyah Welfare Home (MWH).
-This system simplifies product requests, encourages positive engagement through a voucher system, and provides robust management tools for administrators.
+This system simplifies product requests, encourages positive engagement through a voucher system, and provides comprehensive management tools for administrators.

 ---